code-null/versioning/README.md

 - z: Use for small styling changes, typo fixes or minor code changes, that do not impact the functionality
 - dot: optional dot for separating the next part
 - dash: optional dash for separating the next part
-- \*: can be a letter or number, to indicate any further changes
+- suffix: can be a letter or number, to indicate any further changes
 - \-S: The current stage of the project (alpha, pre-alpha, etc.)

 ## **Rules**

-The following rules apply when changing the version number.
+The following rules need to be followed to be in line with CNV.
 While some points might appear logical, they are still explicitly named.

+1. A project always starts at version 0.1.0.0
-1. A version number must always go up
+2. A version number must always go up
    - The same applies to letters if used
-2. Increments are only allow in single steps
+3. Increments are only allowed in single steps
    - E.g.: No skipping from 1.1.2.0 to 1.1.4.0
-3. A project always starts at version 0.1.0.0
 4. When increasing a part of a version number, all lower parts must be reset to 0
-   - An increase in the stage must reset the version to 0.1.0.0
+5. All versions with major version 1 or higher are considered production ready, if they have dedicated releases
-   - If it is the first complete release the first version starts at 1.0.0.0
+   - Exception: If the stage is specified in the version string
-5. The stage addition must not be added or removed in the middle of versioning and be either present from the beginning or not at all
+6. The stage addition must not be added or removed in the middle of versioning and be either present from the beginning or not at all
-   - Exception: If a stable production ready version is released, the stage addition may be dropped
+   - Exception: If a stable production ready version is released, the stage addition may be dropped, but not added back later
+7. An increase in the stage must reset the version to 0.1.0.0
+   - Exception: If it is a production release with a stage addition, the version must be set to x.0.0.0, where x is the latest major version number
+   - Exception: If it is the first production ready release it still starts at 1.0.0.0
-6. A release may contain multiple smaller changes
+8. A release may contain multiple smaller changes, that would fall into a lower category
    - E.g.: a major release may contain bug fixes as well
-7. A prefix must not change whatsoever and must be present from the very beginning or not at all
+9. A prefix must not change whatsoever and must be present from the very beginning or not at all
-8. All versions with major version 1 or higher are considered production ready, if they have dedicated releases
-   - Exception: If the stage is specified in the version string
+10. A suffix must be present from the very beginning or not at all
+11. If a suffix is used, it's meaning and incrementing rules must be defined in the README or another suitable place

 ## Use cases